billwear/billwear.github.io/vp.md

 ### **Where the System Breaks Down**

 So, where do things fall apart?
 It’s not in your ability to *plan*.
 You’ve got that covered.
-The breakdown happens in the **long-term follow-through**—the part where the dopamine has dried up, and you’re left with the hard work of bringing the vision to life.
+The breakdown happens in the **long-term follow-through**, the part where the dopamine has dried up, and you’re left with the hard work of bringing the vision to life.
 Let’s take a look at some of the most common pitfalls:

 #### 1. **The Dip in Enthusiasm**
 Once the excitement fades, the grind begins.
 You’ve experienced this before: the initial rush of the idea turns into routine tasks, and suddenly, the thrill is gone.
 When the enthusiasm dips, it’s hard to keep pushing forward.